-The MSC qualified observer monitors the trip in a normal manner but if designated a MSC freschool trip shall note in observer records if freeschool COC is broken for any hold or load.
+The MSC qualified observer monitors the trip in a normal manner but if designated a MSC free school trip shall note in observer records if free school COC is broken for any hold or load.
 Should this occur, it should be reported upon arrival to port and MSC eligibility may be lost, upon PNAO assessment of the risk.

-For further information about the PNA's Group Chain of Custody arrangements, please contact Maurice Brownjohn at maurice@pnatuna.com or Melino Bain-Vete Melino@pnatuna.com
+For further information about the PNA's Group Chain of Custody arrangements, please contact Melino Bain-Vete (Melino@pnatuna.com).